 Located off West Camino Cielo on 142 acres of paradise, Windermere Ranch looks out on Santa Barbara and the Pacific Ocean and is the perfect place to read, write and discuss poetry.

 Catherine and David will each lead separate workshops in the morning and the afternoon, so all participants will work with both poets.
-We will also reserve time to write new work, and read it at the end of the day.
-During lunch time, participants are welcome, and encouraged, to wander the grounds.

 Our one-day workshop offers the opportunity to join a community of readers and writers of poetry.
 Participants receive instruction, readings, writing prompts, and feedback from both instructors and fellow students.
-We will meet from 9 a.m. to 4 p.m. at beautiful Windermere Ranch, a 140-acre paradise off West Camino Cielo Road that looks out on Santa Barbara and the Ocean.
+We will meet from 9 a.m. to 3 p.m. at beautiful Windermere Ranch, a 140-acre paradise off West Camino Cielo Road that looks out on Santa Barbara and the Ocean.

 In our workshops, we foster a safe community in which participants feel free to experiment, and we provide guidelines for meaningful and encouraging feedback.
 Our goal is to offer not only a self-contained experience but also a springboard to further writing projects.
 To that end, we’ve designed a daylong workshop that’s relaxed, flexible and fun.